NelsonHeinzelmann/Projects/README.md

 Looking ahead, I am committed to expanding my proficiency in TensorFlow by actively seeking out projects that involve its application.
 Additionally, I am interested in exploring Pybind to further enhance my understanding of its usage and integration with Python.

-Get in Touch
+# Get in Touch
 Feel free to explore the projects I have undertaken in this repository.
-If you have any questions, need further information, please don't hesitate to reach out to me.
+If you have any questions, need further information, please don't hesitate to reach out to me via : nelson.heinzelmann@unil.ch

 Thank you for visiting my projects repository, and I hope you find the showcased projects insightful and engaging.